 At GFA, our curriculum has grown and changed over the years, but our commitment to partnership with students, excellence in academics, and the centrality of purpose has never wavered.
-As part of our ongoing commitment to excellence and innovation, we have intensively examined the role of APs to consider whether they engender the highest level of excellence our students are capable of.
-Based on this research, GFA has decided to phase out AP courses to make room for a curriculum that challenges students at the top end of their abilities in accordance with our mission and core values.
-This is an extraordinary opportunity to put our students’ exceptional talents and ambitions in the driver’s seat; it will allow our world-class faculty to mentor them as they chart their own paths of inquiry, produce original work, and prepare for lives of purpose in college and beyond.
+As part of our ongoing commitment to excellence and innovation, we intensively examined the role of APs to consider whether they engendered the highest level of excellence for our students.
+Based on this research, GFA phased out AP courses to make room for a curriculum that challenges students at the top end of their abilities in accordance with our mission and core values.
+This has been an extraordinary opportunity to put our students’ exceptional talents and ambitions in the driver’s seat; it allows our world-class faculty to mentor them as they chart their own paths of inquiry, produce original work, and prepare for lives of purpose in college and beyond.
 To learn more, please explore some of the resources below.

 - What made GFA reconsider Advanced Placement Courses?

 - What schools have moved beyond the AP designation or have never used the AP curricula?
 See below for a sampling.

 - What does the GFA faculty think?

 - What kinds of courses have replaced the AP offerings at GFA?

 - What kinds of courses does GFA offer that go beyond APs?

 - Does the absence of AP courses on the transcript negatively affect GFA students’ college-admission prospects?

 - Do students still have the opportunity to receive college credit by taking AP courses?